 Home has recently replaced a My Q section and it intuitively gives you content suited to you.
 It pulls in shows you didn't get a chance to finish watching, your latest recordings, as well as other recommendations based on your viewing habits.

 Sport can now be viewed via live matches or by digging down into your favourite sport and searching what's available that way.
 Ultra HD broadcasts can also be started or recorded from there.

 A tap of the remote button brings up a side bar with apps that are quickly available, with integration of things like Facebook photos and videos, or a side-bar to access Sky Sports news, for example.
 You'll can also access apps like Vevo and YouTube, with more third-party services on the way.

 Apple AirPlay and Bluetooth music playback is also available through Sky Q boxes.
-A Spotify app, for access to music through a Spotify Premium account, is coming spring 2018.
+A Spotify app, for access to music through a Spotify Premium account, has recently been added.
 And Netflix integration will be added in the "coming year" too.

 A user interface refresh is also forthcoming, with a new "wide-screen" design.
 We'll update when we know more.

 Sky Q: 4K Ultra HD TV

 Sky's 4K service has grown considerably since launch and now offers a healthy mixture of live sporting events, delivered through the dedicated extra TV tuner, and on demand movies and TV shows.
 Sky has also recently revealed that it will be doubling its 4K content offering soon and adding HDR.

 Until then, there are plenty of 4K films to watch if you have a Sky Cinema subscription as part of your bundle, all available to view on demand.
 Box sets of series are also available.
 They download to your box, but you can start to watch soon after the downloaded commences depending on the speed of your broadband connection.

 The Sky Store also features Ultra HD content, with many recent blockbusters available to rent.